jstg004/blockchain_research/blockchain_notes00.md

       3. initialize gas = 2000
          * if transaction is 170 bytes long and the byte-fee is 5 then subtract 850 gas = 1150 gas left over
-      4. subract 10 more ether from the sender's account add this ether to the contract's account
+      4. subtract 10 more ether from the sender's account add this ether to the contract's account
       5. run the code
          * code checks if the contract's storage at index ```2``` is used or not